4 things you should never declutter first when tackling a messy home

 What to do when you are overwhelmed with clutter?

 When you feel overwhelmed by clutter, it is best to start small and tackle areas of your home filled with everyday items and trash that are simple to clear away.
 Your kitchen and bathrooms are good examples of this, as they are most commonly covered in items that can quickly be put away somewhere close by, thrown out, or donated.
-Making small dents in piles of clutter can make you feel less stressed and encourage you to continue around your home.
+Making small dents in piles of clutter and tidying when overwhelmed can make you feel less stressed and encourage you to continue around your home.

 With these common categories off-limits, where is the best place to start decluttering?
 Lauren Saltman, a professional organizer, recommends choosing categories that are easy to make quick decisions about, such as decluttering a kitchen.
 ‘Get rid of expired food, take-out menus (usually available online), leftovers that are more than two days old, duplicate cooking utensils, pots, and pans that you don't use,’ she suggests.